 How to use the Toshiba BIOS password removal tool: connect the plug to the parallel port on your Toshiba laptop and turn on the laptop.
 You should bypass the BIOS password and the laptop will boot directly to the operating system.

-You can find and purchase the BIOS removal plug here.
+You can find and purchase the BIOS removal plug on eBay.
 Before you buy, make sure it works with your Toshiba laptop.

 UPDATE for all Toshiba owners: